Injuries: All Ages

 Usage data from a CDC poll of high school students

-Sweden has conducted an international literature search, summarized in this study published in 2003.
+Sweden has conducted an international literature search, summarized in a study published in 2003.
 (See page four for the English abstract.)
 They found that helmet laws can achieve level of usage not achieved by education alone, that helmet laws reduce head injuries, and that helmet laws can result in a reduction of cycling by young people.
-We have the abstract up on our site if you can't deal with the .pdf file.
+We have the abstract up on our site.

 Stats from a 2003 Swedish literature search